Is Palladium Magnetic? And Can Palladium Be Magnetized Under Certain Circumstances or Not?

 Disclosure: Some of the links you’ll encounter are affiliate links.
 If you click and buy something, I’ll get a commission.
 If you’re reading a review of some precious metals company, please understand that some of the links are affiliate links that help me pay my bills and write about what I love with no extra cost to you.
 Thank you!

-Pure palladium is paramagnetic.
-This means palladium has an extremely weak magnetic attraction ensuring that pure-palladium items remain immune to magnets of any size and strength.
+Palladium isn’t magnetic.
+It’s paramagnetic.
+It has an extremely weak magnetic attraction ensuring pure-palladium items remain immune to magnets of any size and strength.

 Learn more right below.